 Samsung has taken a dramatic step today towards world domination and the death of SMS by announcing an intriguing mobile cross-platform instant messaging service called ChatON.
 Similar to RIM's BlackBerry Messenger and Apple's iMessage, ChatON will be Samsung's foray into the global mobile communications service connecting all major smartphones and feature phone platforms.
 There will even be a web client to facilitate conversations between mobile devices and PCs.
 Furthermore, according to the press release, ChatON will allow users to share text, images, hand-written notes and videos.
-Feature phones will have a basic app that will enable users to share text, pictures, calendar, contacts, and emotions.

 A while ago, I had a chance to review an app called Beluga.
 At first, it looked like it could be a cross-platform answer to BBM, the popular instant message service that comes standard with all Blackberrys.
 As a cross-platform solution, it worked well.

 However, one of the problems with Beluga was that even though it was good in theory, there wasn't the user base to keep it afloat.
 You either had to convince your friends to use an untested product, or go back to SMS.